The mission of the Dean’s Office is to promote and maintain the disciplinary codes of the school that are outlined in the student and parent handbook.

 evaluate cases of reported cheating and plagiarism, and suggest consequences;

 make recommendations to the Principal of consequences to the student and/or counseling for the student

 The Dean of Students will determine the membership of the Disciplinary Board.

-“Boys will be men” may apply at some schools, but Palma’s brand of rules dissemination and reinforcement along with expectations of conduct makes our campus adage, “Boys will be men.”
+“Boys will be boys” may apply at some schools, but Palma’s brand of rules dissemination and reinforcement along with expectations of conduct makes our campus adage, “boys will be men.”

 Palma is a private, college-preparatory school for boys in grades 7 through 12 owned and operated by the Christian Brothers Institute of California.
 Palma School is dedicated to providing young men an excellent education in a Roman Catholic environment that embraces the Essential Elements of an Edmund Rice Christian Brother Education and challenges each individual to develop spiritually, intellectually, morally, physically, and socially.